aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 As we see, implicit Euler, obviously, does not blow up, but the solution damps quickly, which is the consequence of the numerical error being accumulated after $N$ timesteps.

-Though, we've got a proof thatm while explicit Euler is never stable for the given problem, implicit Euler does have a region of stability.
+Though, we've got a proof, that while explicit Euler is never stable for the given problem, implicit Euler does have a region of stability.
 Let's define it.

 We are solving the problem, which can be formally written as follows:
 \begin{equation}